-- 7. Permanent Resident Card If you do not hold US citizenship but have been accorded "permanent resident" status, you must submit a copy of both sides of your Permanent Resident Card (I-151, I-551, or I-551C) to our office.
-If you have an Arrival-Departure Record (I-94 or I-94A), you may be eligible for federal financial aid - contact our office for further details.
-If you have a Notice of Approval to Apply for Permanent Residence (I-171 or I-464), you are not eligible for federal student aid. - 8.
-The Request To Be Classified "Disadvantaged" helps us identify eligible candidates for Loans for Disadvantaged Students (LDS).
+6. Permanent Resident Card - If you have been selected for Federal Verification and do not hold US citizenship but have been accorded "permanent resident" status, you must submit a copy of both sides of your Permanent Resident Card (I-151, I-551, or I-551C) to our office.
+If you have an Arrival-Departure Record (I-94 or I-94A), you may be eligible for federal financial aid.
+Please contact our office for further details.

+If you have a Notice of Approval to Apply for Permanent Residence (I-171 or I-464), you are not eligible for federal student aid.

+- 7. The Request To Be Classified "Disadvantaged" helps us identify eligible candidates for Loans for Disadvantaged Students (LDS).
 Students may also find that this designation helps them in the future for possible HHS funding.
 LDS loans have very favorable repayment terms.
-Please review the eligibility criteria on the Form and submit it if you think you may be eligible. - 9.
-If you are interested in a Federal Work-Study award, you should contact our office for further information. - 10.
-Students with dependents should complete the Dependent Care Form and contact your financial aid officer to discuss any budgeting concerns. - 11.
-Commuting students must submit information separately about both commuting and living expenses. - 12.
-Single students with expenses greater than the published budget should submit itemized budgets to our office for review.
-Rents that exceed our average budgets may be approved for extra borrowing BUT only to a maximum of \$1,400 a month.
-The Rent Adjustment Form and a copy of your lease will be required before any adjustments to your budget are made.
-Check with your Financial Aid Officer before committing to additional housing expenses that you cannot cover with personal funds. - 13.
-Senior Interview Travel Expenses incurred for applying to postdoctoral programs are not allowable in your financial aid budget.
-We can recommend some outside sources that you may find helpful to fund these costs.
-Contact your financial aid officer if you have questions. - 14.
-Federal Direct Unsubsidized Stafford Loan and Federal Direct Graduate PLUS (GradPLUS) Loans - All new students should complete a separate Master Promissory Note (MPN) for the Direct Unsubsidized Stafford Loan.
-If you will also be applying for the Grad PLUS loan you will need to do a separate MPN.
-Please note that Entrance Counseling is required and can be completed at StudentLoans.gov along with the MPN.
+Please review the eligibility criteria on the Form and submit it if you think you may be eligible. - 8.
+If you are interested in a Federal Work-Study award, you should contact our office for further information. - 9.
+Students with dependents should complete the Budget Adjustment & Loan Change Request Form and Expected Year Income Form and contact their financial aid officer to discuss any budgeting concerns. - 10.
+Federal Direct Unsubsidized (Stafford) Loan and Federal Direct Graduate PLUS (GradPLUS) Loans All new students should complete a separate Master Promissory Note (MPN) for the Direct Unsubsidized Stafford Loan.
+If you will also be applying for the GradPLUS loan you will need to do a separate MPN.
+Please note that Entrance Counseling is required and can be completed at Studentaid.gov along with the MPN.
 Entrance Counseling is done once and applies to both loans.
 If you are a continuing student who borrowed from these programs in the previous academic year, you will not have to complete another MPN or redo the Entrance Counseling.